tildeholmqvist/project-two/README.md

 ## First Page

-The first page includes an big image depicting the globe, a header including with an easy layout and a button to start the quiz.
+The first page includes an big image depicting the globe, a header with an easy layout, and a button to start the quiz.

 ![Screenshot of my webpage from Am I responsive?](/assets/images/amiresponsivefirstpage.png)